 The problem with any business strategy is that it is almost certainly unique to the business that comes up with it, based on very particular needs, goals, and carefully identified issues of one kind or another.
 So what happens when SharePoint® out-of-the-box can’t live up to the individual requirements of a particular business?

 Perhaps the best way of explaining the reality of the situation is to quote Consultant and SharePoint MVP, Jamie McAllister:

-“If [SharePoint] were to meet all those extras on top of the core product, there’d be a ten year release cycle and the product would be obsolete five years before it was even released.”
+“If [SharePoint] were to meet all those extras on top of the core product, there’d be a ten-year release cycle and the product would be obsolete five years before it was even released.”

 Businesses smart enough to accept this simple logic soon find themselves facing the question: “Is it better to build custom software for SharePoint and own the resulting intellectual property?
 Or buy commercial base software add-ons and configure them to support unique solutions?”

-The international success of Bamboo Solutions is based on its strategically large portfolio of commercially-tested SharePoint enhancing products that can be deployed non-programmers in SharePoint-based applications.
+The international success of Bamboo Solutions is based on its strategically large portfolio of commercially-tested SharePoint enhancing products that can be deployed by non-programmers in SharePoint-based applications.
 Covered areas include:

 - Web Parts (Components)

 - Management Tools, including system management, user management, content administration, archival, and system analysis

 - Purpose-built business applications, including Project Management and Knowledge Management